libts/tslib/README.md

 ### module: evthres
-  After "pen/finger down" N number of input samples need to be delivered by the driver before they are considered valid and passed on to the user (application).
+  After "pen/finger down", N number of input samples need to be delivered by the driver before they are considered valid and passed on to the user (application).
 If "pen/finger up" occurs before N samples are being read from the device driver, tslib will drop the "tap".

-  This filter can be used to avoid touches that, for example, result from electro magnetic interference, that are known to be shorter than what a real user would create.
+  This filter can be used to avoid touches that, for example, result from electromagnetic interference.
+These are known to be shorter than one a real user would create.

   In contrast to the `skip` filter, the `evthres` filter will not cut out